How to Create Engaging and Original Content

 The Language of Attracting Content

-Content's strength is in its capacity to succinctly, clearly, and persuasively express difficult concepts.
-This subsection covers not just the facts but also the presentation of them.
-Capturing and keeping the reader's attention depends critically on the language and organization of your work.
+Content’s strength is in its capacity to succinctly, clearly, and persuasively express difficult concepts.
+This subsection addresses both the facts and how they are presented.
+Capturing and keeping the reader’s attention depends critically on the language and organization of your work.

 1. Tone choices help define the appropriate mood.